|

 Gold

-• The USDA reported private export sales of 264,000 metric tons of soybeans for delivery to unknown destinations during the 24/25 marketing year.
+• This morning the USDA reported private export sales totaling 132,000 metric tons of soybeans to be delivered to unknown destinations during the 24/25 marketing year.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.